MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 1. **Identify** the commands users are using to get their jobs done.
 This may involve surveying IT staff, checking automation scripts, or analyzing PowerShell session transcripts and logs.
-2. **Update** use of command line tools to PowerShell equivalents, where possible, for the best auditing and JEA customization experience.
+2. **Update** use of command-line tools to PowerShell equivalents, where possible, for the best auditing and JEA customization experience.
 External programs can't be constrained as granularly as native PowerShell cmdlets and functions in JEA.
 3. **Restrict** the scope of the cmdlets to only allow specific parameters or parameter